gammaliu/tagme/README.md

 This task creates all data structures, also the ones used in fast mode, so the task itself requires a lot of memory (see above).
-If you need to generate data just to run in 'light mode', you can execute this Ant task
+If you need to generate data just to run in 'light mode', you can execute this Ant task:

     $ ant index.light -Dconfig.file=... -Dmem=... -Dmailto=... -Dlang=